Get a free, no obligation personal loan quote with rates as low as 9.99%

 If you rent out your residential property, you are required to pay property taxes.
 Whether you occupy the home or a tenant lives in it doesn’t matter.
 You’re still on the hook for paying property taxes.

 However, you’ll also need to pay income taxes on your rental income.
-The rent you collect will be included in your total income earned for the year.
-Which will be taxed at the appropriate income tax rate.
-Fortunately, you can deduct several expenses related to operating a rental property when you file your income taxes.
-This should offset your tax obligations.
+The rent you collect will be included in your total income earned for the year, which will be taxed at the appropriate income tax rate.

 Property Tax Increases In Canada

 As mentioned, property tax rates change every year.
 In most cases, these rates increase in response to a rise in property values.
-To give you an idea of how much property tax rates have increased over the past year.
-Let’s take a look at rate changes in some of the largest cities in Canada:
+To give you an idea of how much property tax rates have increased over the past year, let’s take a look at rate changes in some of the largest cities in Canada:

 Toronto, Ontario